 FTR-100 Fault Transient Recording System

 Power system digital fault recorders (DFR) automatically and accurately record the pre-fault and post-fault electrical quantities when a disturbance occurs.
 Through analysis of the waveforms and the events, the reason behind the disturbance can be determined and the correct operation of the protection can be verified.
 The FTR-100 power system transient recorder provides transient, steady state and continuous recording of the primary equipment and is applicable to both conventional and digital substations.
-It is available either with or without a built-in display.

 The FTR-100 power system fault transient recorder is applicable to conventional and digital substations.
 In the former, the recorder performs transient, steady state and continuous recording of the AC/DC analogue quantities and digital status from the primary equipment.
 The unit will store 7 days of data under normal conditions, but a wide variety of trigger conditions will allow it to store up to 5.5s of data before and after the trigger event.